Wood Floor Cleaning Instructions - 2025 Update

 Now that the floor is free of loose dirt, we’re going to use Mr. Floor cleaner and some elbow grease to release dirt and grime from the floor, suspend the dirt in the cleaning solution, and pick it up with the microfiber mop pad.

-To do this, spray the cleaner on the floor in a small area, (mist, not puddle), wait 30-seconds to let the cleaner work, and then using a good amount of pressure, use the mop to “scrub” the floor.
+To do this, spray the cleaner on the floor in a small area, (mist, not puddle) and then using a good amount of pressure, use the mop to “scrub” the floor.
 The microfiber pads will supply the mechanical friction required to release the dirt that the Mr. Floor Wood Floor Cleaner has loosened.
 Once loosened, the microscopic grime will be suspended in the droplets of cleaning solution that will ultimately absorbed by the microfiber mop pad.

 Depending on the amount of grease and grime on your floor, you may need to spray and go over the same area a couple of times.
 Keep going back and forth over the floor until the cleaning solution is absorbed by the mop and any dampness is gone.
 This is a critical step because if you see that the floor is still wet, that means you’ve got cleaning solution with suspended dirt still on the floor.
 To get a haze-free shine, all of the solution must be absorbed and picked up off the floor.